ehrpg/qstar/docs/vessel/index.md

 The vessel's upgrades require a certain amount of power-level.
 Better generators provide more energy, which the vessel can utilize for more upgrades.

-The power-level can be temporarily shifted to other primary abilities.
+The power-level can be temporarily shifted to other primary Attributes.
 If the power-level requirements of an upgrade isn't met, that upgrade becomes rendered inert, until enough power is available again.